nguyensjsu/sp22-202-the-architects/README.md

       - N/A
    - XP Value:
       - Communication: We struggled with finding times to meet which worked for all members, and our online communication needed improvement.

+- Waqas Kureshy
+   - What I did:
+      - Made Cards for the Game
+      - Made Button class for navigation on screens
+      - Made Main menu screen for the game.
+      - Made UnoScreen (Main Game Screen ) by implementing the Singelton pattern.
+   - What I plan to do next:
+      - Work on UnoScreen with static elements to finish the design.
+      - Work on Direction functionality using state pattern.
+   - Blockers:
+      - Waiting on Card class to get completed to wrap up UnoScreen.
+   - XP Value:
+      - Simplicity
+         - Contributed in team meetings to help define and dive deeper into the project.
+         - Worked up on simplifying the design implementation of the game and identifying key goals with the team members.

 ### Week 4